SAP-samples/partner-reference-application-extension/Tutorials/02-DataModelExtensibility.md

         }
         ...
         ```

+    2. Create a file [catererManager.cds](../partner-reference-extension-catering/db/catererManager.cds) in the */db* folder, which will reference all the entity definitions (cds-file of the database).

         > Note: The prefix `x_` is added to entities, namespaces, or fields based on the configuration defined during extensibility enablement in the base application.
 This ensures that artifacts created in the extended application do not conflict with those in the base application, maintaining consistency and avoiding naming collisions.
 For more information, refer to the [Partner Reference Application Tutorial - Poetry Slam Manager Application with extensibility](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/50-Multi-Tenancy-Features-Tenant-Extensibility.md#application-enablement).